 More than a glorified IT manager, a CTO can have real clout in an organisation

-To be a CTO you’ll need a relatively wide range of skills, but also a specific mindset.
-Speaking to the IT Pro Panel in February 2020, Moonpig’s CTO Peter Donlon commented: "Standing still will never be good enough in IT and that works for me.
-I always want to learn more.”
+The role is about leading a company's IT departments and all its technical operations.
+As such, to be a CTO, you need a relatively diverse set of skills, as well as a tech-focused mindset.
+Speaking to the IT Pro Panel, Moonpig CTO Peter Donlon said: "Standing still will never be good enough in IT and that works for me.
+I always want to learn more."

 What does a CTO do?